 Active users are already well-equipped with your app.
 Your mobile marketing strategy for this segment of users should focus on the key actions that will capitalize on consumer intent and lead to monetizable conversions.
 Mobile marketing automation is the perfect tool to help you achieve these goals.

-With Active users, your marketing automation system has the added benefit of already having a good understanding of these users, through past user behavior along with expressed and implied interests.
+With Active users, your marketing automation system has the added benefit of already having a good understanding of these users, through past user behaviour along with expressed and implied interests.
 Leveraging this data allows you to send hyper-personalized messages to encourage actions that correlate with a higher number of repurchases, conversions, and eventually, higher lifetime value.
 Brands need their mobile marketing automation to determine the best message to send through multivariate testing, as well as the best time and channel to send it on, based on the reachability of your users.

 For example, a music app could use mobile marketing automation to run campaigns aimed at getting engaged users to upgrade to a premium plan.
 For example: Based on the information the music service knows about consumers, the app can suggest playlists and albums based on the consumers’ genre of preference.
 After the users have heard the album, another message could encourage an upgrade to a premium tier to get access to additional features like offline access or exclusive tracks.Your mobile marketing strategy for 'Active Users' should focus on capitalizing on consumer intent that leads to monetizable conversions.
 Read more - via @webengage Click To Tweet